 Safety is another reason for not using tape for temporary game markings.
 According to the Maple Flooring Manufacturers Association “most tapes used for temporary markings have a different coefficient of friction than finishes applied to the maple playing surface”.
 Thus, athlete safety is compromised as tape can affect a player’s ability to pivot or stop-and-go.

-The Maple Flooring Manufacturers Association recommends against using the following adhesive tapes:
+The Maple Flooring Manufacturers Association recommends against using the following adhesive tapes for temporary game lines:

 - Masking Tape (Painter’s Blue Tape)